dragonfax/steamfriendfinder/README.md

 # Steam Friend Finder

-A simple GAE app that polls Steam and sends me an email when certain friends pop online and start playing certain games.
+A simple AWS lambda written in Dart that polls Steam and sends a Text when certain friends pop online and start playing certain games.

-It has no UI but uses cron to run periodically.
+It has no UI but uses cloudwatch cron and dynamodb to run periodically.